anandyes/Exam70-535/notes/Compute.md

 * Serverless computing is the abstraction of servers, infrastructure and operating systems.
 * Serverless computing is driven by the reaction to events and triggers happening in near-real-time—in the cloud

-### Use Azure Functions - implement event-driven actions[^](https://docs.microsoft.com/en-in/azure/azure-functions/functions-overview)
+### Use Azure Functions to implement event-driven actions[^](https://docs.microsoft.com/en-in/azure/azure-functions/functions-overview)
 * Azure Functions is a serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure
 * Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud
 * Key features of Functions are: